Get crafty with these Easter crafts. Easy, fun, and great for any family crafting activity!

 These daffodils are so simple yet pretty creative.
 Never thought you could use cupcake liners this way.

-Anyway, these DIY daffodils are easy to make and you child will have loads of fun.
+Anyway, these DIY daffodils are easy to make and your child will have loads of fun.
 So, why not try?

 9. Tin Foil Easter Egg Art

-All of us have a bit of aluminium foil at home.
+All of us have a bit of aluminum foil at home.
 So, why not use it for Easter decorations?

 10. String Easter Eggs

 I’m sure you’ve seen string decorations around.
 They’re so fun to make and, when you succeed, you feel like you’ve actually achieved something.